Detail of a hand-knotted Persian rug in deep maroon, caught in dramatic side-light

 Every colour in a Carpetstory piece begins as a plant, ground or boiled or fermented, then dipped, dried, and dipped again until the wool refuses any more.

-VI — Heritage
+V — Heritage

 Four generations of keeping the dust out of the dye.